 Will there be changes to the way my course is assessed due to the pandemic?

 We are intending that all assessments will continue as normal.
-However, if restrictions remain in place due to the pandemic, changes may be required to some types of assessments (for example, written exams or group work).
+However, Covid restrictions may sometimes necessitate changes to some types of assessments (for example, written exams or group work).
 We will let you know if there are any changes to assessments at the earliest opportunity.

 What support is available to me?

-All our student support services are available on-campus following social distancing and health and safety measures.
-Some services may be by appointment only and remote meetings may be required in some cases to maintain social distancing.
+We are aware that the pandemic may have affected some students more than others.
+We have an extensive range of services to support all our students throughout their studies.
+All our student support services are available on-campus following any ongoing social distancing and health and safety measures.
+Some services may be by appointment only and remote meetings may be required in some cases while social distancing requirements are in place.

 If you have any questions, or you are concerned about your own, or the health and wellbeing of your friends, please feel free to talk to the Core Team of Student Support and Welfare Officers and Counsellors.
 If you are a residential student, you can also access the support of our Residential Support Team.
 Below is a list of key emails / phone numbers for support, should you need them: